-The department and local industry annually award in excess of \$30,000 to CM students.
-On average another \$8,000 has been received by CM students on a regional or national level by CM students.
+The department and local industry annually award approximately \$30,000 to CM students.
+On average \$15,000 has been received by CM students on a regional or national level by CM students.
 The list of university-housed scholarships, awards, and annual award amounts are listed below.